 Step 1: Add the rinsed chickpeas to a food processor or blender, along with the rest of the ingredients, aside from the reserved liquid.
 Blend for 30 seconds.

 Step 2: Next, pour in the reserved liquid in small increments and pulse until the hummus reaches a smooth consistency.
 Taste and add more salt, if necessary.
+Optional: to achieve restaurant-style hummus, add a couple ice cubes or a tiny bit of ice cold water when blending.

 Sarah's Tips for the Best Garlic Hummus